-Since the first All-Star resort opened in the 90s, Disney has made a concentrated effort to provide immersive accommodations for families travelling on tighter budgets.
-As with all their endeavors, each new value resort has learned lessons from their predecessor.
-The three All-Star resorts have remained popular with guests and the newer value addition, Pop Century, is still considered the crown jewel of this tier by many visitors.
-However; in 2012, Disney’s newest value resort, The Art of Animation, opened its doors, and (in my opinion) gives its competition a run for its money.
+Since the first All-Star Resort opened in the 90s, Disney has made a concentrated effort to provide immersive accommodations for families traveling on tighter budgets.
+As with all their endeavors, each new value Resort has learned lessons from its predecessor.
+The three All-Star resorts have remained popular with Guests, and the newer value addition, Pop Century, is still considered the crown jewel of this tier by many visitors.
+However, in 2012, Disney’s newest value Resort, The Art of Animation, opened its doors and (in my opinion) gives its competition a run for its money.
 Let us count the reasons why this hotel may best its neighbors.

 1. Excellent Theming

 The Art of Animation Resort is divided into four sections that are themed to the following popular movies: Finding Nemo, The Little Mermaid, Cars, and The Lion King.
-Although the designs in each area are meant to place you inside individual films, the overall theme of the resort is meant to pay homage to the field of animation.
+Although the designs in each area are meant to place you inside individual films, the overall theme of the Resort is meant to pay homage to the field of animation.
 The journey begins as soon as you walk into the lobby, which is covered in sketches and concept art from various films.
-In addition to the larger than life Disney statues within the actual resort, the beauty of the theming lies in the details.
+In addition to the larger-than-life Disney statues within the actual Resort, the beauty of the theming lies in the details.
 Don’t miss the shrubbery that is styled to look like under-the-sea vegetation (The Little Mermaid) or the painted lines on the sidewalk “roads” (Cars).
 Plus, a ride on the Disney Skyliner is the perfect way to enjoy Disney transportation to and from Disney Parks, such as Disney’s Hollywood Studios and EPCOT.

 2. Spacious Rooms